- Home

 Cost: $495

-Health education seeks to teach students about whole body wellness, its impact on individuals, and life application.
-Students will utilize an online platform to explore and discuss four different areas of health: spiritual, physical, emotional, and relational.
+Description: Health Education seeks to provide students with the knowledge to make whole-body health-promoting decisions that will assist them in maintaining a healthy lifestyle.
+Students will explore and discuss four different areas of health: spiritual, physical, emotional, and relational.
 This course will challenge students to think critically about health as they begin to make decisions that will impact their future.
-The primary mission of this course is not to merely provide factual information, but rather to help the student develop the tools necessary to live a healthy life in God’s world, honoring and glorifying him
+The primary mission of this course is not to merely provide factual information but rather to help the student develop the tools necessary to live a healthy life in God's world, honoring and glorifying him.

-The on-campus orientation is on Monday, June 6.
+The online orientation via Zoom is on Thursday, June 1 at 11:00 a.m.
 More details will be sent by the course teacher closer to the start of summer.

 ONLINE TRIGONOMETRY (0.5 CREDIT)